-Limited Conservatorships are conservatorships of adults with developmental disabilities.
+Limited Conservatorships are conservatorships of adults with developmental disabilities, who are also regional center consumers.
 Not all persons with developmental disabilities require a conservatorship.
 People with developmental disabilities can usually do many things on their own; as a result a limited conservator has more limited powers than the other types of conservatorships and these powers will vary on a case by case basis.

 The powers granted by the court may include the ability to: